 Zeda F. Rosenberg, ScD

-Dr. Zeda Rosenberg is the founding chief executive officer of the International Partnership for Microbicides (IPM), a nonprofit product development partnership established in 2002 to prevent HIV transmission by accelerating the development and availability of safe and effective microbicides for women in developing countries.
+Dr. Zeda Rosenberg is the founder and chief executive officer of the International Partnership for Microbicides (IPM), a nonprofit product development partnership established in 2002 dedicated to developing new HIV prevention, and sexual and reproductive health products for women.

 A microbiologist, epidemiologist, and widely recognized expert in HIV prevention, Dr. Rosenberg has been on the forefront of research on biological and behavioral factors for reducing HIV transmission for the past 30 years.
-Under Dr. Rosenberg’s vision, leadership and strategic direction, IPM developed the monthly dapivirine ring — the first long-acting product and first microbicide to show efficacy in two late-stage clinical trials — in just 10 years, and secured support from donors and partners worldwide to develop a robust pipeline of promising HIV prevention products.
+Under Dr. Rosenberg’s vision, leadership and strategic direction, IPM developed the monthly dapivirine ring — the first long-acting product and first microbicide clinically shown to reduce women's HIV risk — in just 10 years, and secured support from donors and partners worldwide to develop a robust pipeline of promising HIV prevention products for women.

 As a staunch supporter of women’s health and empowerment, Dr. Rosenberg was one of the earliest advocates of microbicides as a potential self-initiated HIV prevention option for women.
 From 1999 to 2002, she served as scientific director for the HIV Prevention Trials Network (HPTN) at Family Health International, where she chaired the HPTN Microbicides Science Working Group and managed scientific and operational coordination of domestic and international HIV prevention clinical trials.